 - An Osborne collection of Hoyle, as discussed here.
 The Clark copy consists of Whist.6, BG.2, Quad.2, and Piquet.2 with each of the individual treatises autographed by Hoyle.
 It may have once contained a copy of the Laws of Whist.
 The impressions left on remaining pages were not as convincing as those pictured here.
 If the Laws were present, the book would fit perfectly in the third group of Osborne collections.

-- One of two surviving copies of Reeve.1750, a reissue of Hoyle's treatises discussed here.
-The other is at the Bodleian.
+- One of three surviving copies of Games.1.4, a reissue of Hoyle's treatises discussed here.
+The others are at the Bodleian and Vanderbilt.

 - A French translation of Whist dated 1765 that I had never seen before.
 It does not have a place of publication or a publisher, so more work is required to learn more about it.